Wednesday, January 1, 2014

 Caterpillars usually feed on fibrous foods and cannot afford the long, leisurely digestion process of the cow, so they eat fast, absorb what they can, and compress the rest into dry pellets for excretion.
 The absorption is vital for such small animals that cannot afford to lose much water, and many species have far more elaborately sculpted hind-gut linings than any horse.
 The droppings are practically works of art, and they may be more spectacular than their creators.
 Large caterpillars of many species of emperor moths or hawk moths are very impressively camouflaged and often I have found them only when I first noticed their droppings under the food plant.

 Don’t talk **** people say?
 But **** is like evolution; it pervades biology.
 Ignore it and you eviscerate the subject.
 You don’t have to like the stuff to find that following it up leads you into everything from nutrition, through behaviour, economy, conflict, competition, and epidemiology to anatomy.
 Biology is unbalanced without images of the neatly packaged droppings of nestlings in the beaks of mother birds, or of the enthusiasm of huge dung beetles circling in to mounds of fresh elephant dung, or indeed the vile-smelling ordure that some snakes will smear on you if you handle them.
-It may not be an obvious conversational opening for a non-politician, but start talking **** and some of us find it hard to stop.

 Since writing the original version of this essay, I encountered the book: "The Rebel Angels" by Robertson Davies, whose works I enjoy and admire.
 The following passage, minor in the book, edited lightly to fit the context, struck me as characteristically penetrating :